-4. This statement is optional, but, if it is written, statement 6 must also be written.
-The two statements together save the object module produced by the assembler as a cataloged data set in direct-access storage.
-This data set can later be referred to by name as primary or additional input to the linkage editor.
+4. This statement is optional, but, if it is written, statement 7 must also be written.
+The two statements together save the object module produced by the assembler as a data set on a private magnetic tape or direct-access volume.
+This data set can later be used as primary or additional input to the linkage editor.

-Statements 4 and 6 override the DSNAME and DISP parameters of the following statements in the procedure TASMEG:
+Statements 4 and 7 override the DSNAME, UNIT, and DISP parameters of the following statements in the procedure TASMEG:

-//SYSPUNCHDDDSNAME=&LOADSET,UNIT=SYSDA,//SPACE=(80,(200,50)),DISP=(MOD,PASS)//SYSLINDDDSNAME=&LOADSET,DISP=(OLD)
+//SYSPUNCH DD DSNAME=&LOADSET,UNIT=SYSDA, // SPACE=(80,(200,50)),DISP=(MOD,PASS) //SYSLIN DD DSNAME=&LOADSET,DISP=(OLD,DELETE)

-If these parameters are not overridden, they cause the object module to be produced as a temporary data set that is deleted at the end of the job.
+If these parameters are not overridden, they cause the object module to be produced as a temporary data set in direct-access storage.
+This data set is deleted at the end of the job.

-If statements 4 and 6 are present, statement 5 must appear between them in the sequence.
+If statements 4 and 7 are present, statement 6 must appear between them in the sequence.
+If statement 5 is also present, it must appear between statements 4 and 6.

-- 5. This statement defines a data set that contains the source program to be assembled.
-This data set can appear in the input stream. - 6.
-Refer to paragraph 4 above. - 7.
+- 5. This statement is optional.
+If present, it produces a copy of the object module as a deck of punched cards.
+This statement is valid only for the F-level assembler, and is recognized only when LOAD is specified as an overriding option in statement 3. - 6.
+This statement defines a data set that contains the source program to be assembled.
+This data set can appear in the input stream. - 7.
+Refer to paragraph 4 above. - 8.
 This statement is optional.
-If present, it saves the load module as a member of a cataloged partitioned data set (library).
+If present, it saves the load module as a member of a partitioned data set (library) on a private directaccess volume.
 The data set may be new or may already exist; if it exists, the load module replaces any other member of the data set that has the same member name.
-If the data set has already been cataloged, the DISP parameter should be omitted.
+(If the data set already exists, the DISP parameter can be omitted because DISP=(MOD,PASS) is specified in the cataloged procedure.)

 The load module can be referred to by its member name for later execution as a program or for reprocessing by the linkage editor.
 The saved load module should not be reprocessed, however, if the reprocessing involves replacing any non-TESTRAN control section with another control section of the same name.
-Such a control section would continue to be represented by the symbol table and control dictionaries for the object module to which it originally belonged.
+Such a control section would continue to be represented by the symbol tables and control dictionaries for the object module to which it originally belonged.
 Data recorded from this control section would therefore not be printed in the proper symbolic format.